aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/influx-sink.md

 ## Example: Create a InfluxDB sink connector

-If you have a topic named `measurements` containing the following data in AVRO format that you want to move to InfluxDB:
+If you have a topic named `measurements` containing the following data in AVRO format to move to InfluxDB:

 ```
 {